Frequently Asked Questions

 There is also a household cap: the sum of those slots across every family member cannot exceed twelve on the free plan (the same limit you would hit with four members each using three slots).
 That keeps the per-person limit meaningful if someone adds many profiles.

-Family subscribers are not limited by these caps.
+Family Care subscribers are not limited by these caps.
 If you hit a limit on free, the app typically directs you to Subscribe to unlock unlimited routines and readings for your household.

 Stripe vs app stores—why two paths? +